skiadas/ProgLangCourse/notes/functions_anonymous.md

 ## Functions as Values

 We have briefly discussed the idea of functions as values.
-We talked that they are actually "closures", i.e. the function bodies themselves but also the current environment at the point of definition.
-What we focus on this section is the idea that these closures can be the inputs to other functions, or the returned values from other functions.
+We said that they are actually "closures", i.e. the function bodies themselves together with the current environment at the point of definition.
+What we focus on in this section is the idea that these closures can be the inputs to other functions, or the returned values from other functions.

 Let's look at an example: Here is a, perhaps somewhat silly, function "evaluate" that takes a pair of a function and a value, and returns the result of evaluating the function at that value:
 ```